Eurasian goshawk: Nesting failure

 Poor weather, which consists of cold springs that bear late cold spells, snow, and freezing rain, causes many nests to fail, and may also hamper courtship and lower brood size and overall breeding attempts.
 However, the most important cause of nest failure was found to be nest destruction by humans and other predators, starvation, then bad weather and collapse of nests in declining order.
 On average, humans are responsible based on known studies for about 17% of nest failures in Europe.
 32% of 97 nestlings in Bavaria, Germany died because of human activities, while 59% of 111 broods in England failed due to this factor.
 Low food supplies are linked to predation, as it seems to cause greater risk of predation due to the lower nest attendance.
 Lower densities of pairs may actually increase nesting success, as per studies from Finland where the highest median clutch size, at 3.8, was in the area with the lowest densities.
 Similarly, in Schleswig-Holstein, nest failure was 14% higher where active nests were closer than 2 km apart compared to nests farther than this.
 Age may also play a factor in nest success, pairings where one mate is not fully mature (usually the female, as males rarely breed before attaining adult plumage) is less than half as successful as ones where both were mature.
 Overall, males do not normally breed at any younger than 3 years of age (although they are in adult plumage by two years) and females can breed at as young as 1 to 2 years old, but rarely produce successful, viable clutches.
 The age at sexual maturity is the same as other northern Accipiters as well as most buteonine hawks (eagles, on the other hand, can take twice as long to attain full sexual maturity).
-6–9 years of age seem to be the overall peak reproductive years for most northern goshawks.
+6–9 years of age seem to be the overall peak reproductive years for most Eurasian goshawks.
 However, some females can reproduce at as old as 17 years old and senescence is ambiguous in both sexes (possibly not occurring in males).
 Median values of brood success was found to be 77% in Europe overall.
 In Europe, clutch size overall averages 3.3, the number of nestlings averages 2.5 and fledglings averages 1.9.